 At Mohave County Fair, you should have Faith

-Faith Campa, 9, received two awards for her pig and three for her heifer
+Faith Campa, 9, received two awards for her pig and three for her cattle

-You have to be 9 years old to show animals at the Mohave County Fair.
-When Faith Campa, a student at Kingman Academy of Learning, turned 9, her mom, Wendy Campa, asked her daughter if she wanted to show an animal at this year’s Mohave County Fair.
+You have to be nine years old to show animals at the Mohave County Fair.
+When Faith Campa, a student at Kingman Academy of Learning, turned nine, her mom, Wendi Campa, asked her daughter if she wanted to show an animal at this year’s Mohave County Fair.
 How about a rabbit?
 Or perhaps a pig?

-Faith ended up showing a heifer she was taking care for a year, and a pig she had been raising for five months.
-The heifer was awarded Grand Champion Beef Showmanship, Grand Champion Market Steer Grand, and Champion Breeding Beef.
+Faith ended up showing a heifer she was taking care for a year, and a pig she had been raising for five months, and a steer.
+The heifer was awarded Grand Champion Breeding Beef.
+The steer received Grand Champion Market Steer, and Campa used the steer to win her Grand Champion Beef Showmanship Award.
 For the pig, Faith received the Reserve Grand Champion Swine Showmanship and 1st Blue Market Swine awards.

 During the summer, Faith would wake up at 5 a.m. to walk her pig in the cool weather.
 The exercise helps build endurance and builds strong muscles, which makes the meat leaner.

-Note: This story has been changed to reflect that Faith Campa’s market class steer was purchased by the Hualapai Tribe.
-It won Grand Champion Market Steer, and Campa won her Grand Champion Showman award with the steer.
-Her heifer won Grand Champion Beef Breeding.
-Wendi Campa is Faith Campa's mother.